HarishDubbaka/Docker-k8s/README.md

 ---

-##  Day 01 🚀 Introduction to Docker
+### Day 01 🚀 Introduction to Docker

+- What is Docker?
-History & Benefits
+- History & Benefits

-Containerization vs Virtualization
+- Containerization vs Virtualization

-Problems with traditional deployments
+- Problems with traditional deployments

-Why the Docker whale logo
+- Why the Docker whale logo

-Links to resources for learning and practicing
+- Links to resources for learning and practicing

 ---